TKais/Log-Analyzer/README.md

 * In the `news` directory, run the command `python3 news.py`.
 * Once the script has logged "***Database queries complete!***" in the terminal, you can see the answers in the logs in your terminal, or open the file `output.txt` in `Log-Analyzer/vagrant/news/output.txt`.

+## Exploring the database
+Outside of just running the `news.py` file, you can explore the database with the following commands:

+* `psql -d news`: Connects to the database.
+You must connect before running any of the following commands.
+* `\dt`: Stands for 'display tables'.
+Lists the tables that are available in the database.
+* `\d table`: Shows the database schema for that particular table.

 ## Query Output
 You can see the answers to the 3 questions by either: